Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Geometric Regularity Theorem: Proof of Theorem

 For $\Sigma=$ round spheres, 2-planes and right circular cylinder surfaces, both the mean curvature and the Gauss curvature of the surface are constant, hence $\kappa_1$ and $\kappa_2$ are constant on $\Sigma$.
 In fact, by elementary differential geometry of surfaces, these are the only embedded/immersed surfaces in $\R^3$ with constant principal curvatures; see Montiel--Ros \cite{mr2}.
 Therefore, in these cases the Navier and kinematic boundary conditions \eqref{navier bc}\eqref{kinematic bc} can be recast to the homogeneous diagonal oblique boundary derivative conditions with constant coefficients, {\it i.e.}, Eq.\,\eqref{homog bc}.
 Hence, thanks to Theorem \ref{thm: new}, the proof is now complete. \end{proof}

 Using the proof above, we can deduce the following result from Corollary \ref{cor: 1}: \begin{corollary} Let $\Omega \subset \R^3$ be one of the following domains: a round ball, a half-space, or a right circular cylindrical duct.
 Let $u$ be a weak solution to the Navier--Stokes equations \eqref{ns}\eqref{incompressible}\eqref{initial data} with the Navier and kinematic boundary conditions \eqref{navier bc}\eqref{kinematic bc}.
-Suppose that the vorticity $\omega = \na \times u$ is coherently aligned, {\it i.e.}, there are constants $\rho,\Lambda>0$ so that
+Suppose that the vorticity $\omega = \na \times u$ is {\em coherently aligned up to the boundary} in the following sense: there exist constants $\rho,\Lambda>0$ such that